Common Options and Workflows

 package.

-To use the compiled method hooks, they have to be available on the classpath and can then be loaded
+To use the compiled method hooks, they have to be available on the classpath and loaded by providing the

 , which takes a colon-separated list of names of classes to load hooks from.